Last updated May 2, 2022.

 Just as you can’t talk on your smartphone when there’s no signal, neurotransmitters can’t do their job of communicating when there’s not enough inositol.

-And neurotransmitters play a major role in most aspects of your life, including mood, productivity, ability to handle stress, ability to learn and remember, sleep, cravings, addictions, and more.
+And neurotransmitters play a major role in most aspects of your life, including mood, productivity, ability to handle stress, ability to learn and remember, sleep, cravings, and addictions.

 WHAT'S THE BEST BRAIN SUPPLEMENT?